SrapeScribe/ScrapeScribe-client/README.md

 ## 📄 License

+This software is proprietary.
+Copyright (c) 2024 MYKYTA VITKOVSKYI.

+### Academic Use
+This software may be viewed and evaluated for educational purposes as part of a student project presentation.

+### Commercial and Production Use
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+All rights reserved.
+Unauthorized copying, modification, or distribution is prohibited.
+See the [LICENSE](LICENSE) file for details.

-## 🤝 Support

-For support, please open an issue in the repository or contact the development team.
+---
+This is a student project with restricted usage rights.
+See LICENSE for details.